MicrosoftEdge/WebView2Feedback/specs/CookieManagement.md

   /// The expiration date and time for the cookie as the number of seconds since the UNIX epoch.
   /// The default is -1.0, which means cookies are session cookies by default.
   [propget] HRESULT Expires([out, retval] double* expires);
   /// Set the Expires property.
-Cookies are session cookies
+Cookies are session cookies and will not be
-  /// and will not be persistent if Expires is negative.
+  /// persistent if Expires is set to -1.0.
+NaN, infinity, and any negative
+  /// value set other than -1.0 is disallowed.
   [propput] HRESULT Expires([in] double expires);

   /// Whether this cookie is http-only.